Franciszek Gągor: Military service

 Armed Forces upon appointment by the President of Poland.
 He was promoted to General on 3 May 2006.

 Along with Krzysztof Paszkowski, he wrote the book: "Defense Doctrine of the Polish Republic for Peacekeeping Operations."

 Gen. Gągor is an author of numerous articles and publications on military affairs and co-operation, defence transformation and armed forces modernization.
+While General Gagor always wanted to become United Nations Military Advisor to the Secretary General, he was promoted to more senior positions in his national service instead.

 Personal life

 He was fluent in English, and communicated in French and Russian.
 He had an interest in history, English literature, skiing, tennis, volleyball and jogging.
 He was married to Lucyna and has two children, Katarzyna and Michał.